playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 ## Angular

-To get the base element's position, we're able to use our previous `ViewChild` to get the underlying DOM node.
+To add the `addEventListener` to our context menu is fairly easy by adopting the above code and placing it within our `ngAfterViewInit` lifecycle method.

 However, in order to `focus` on the context menu, we're relying on [the `changes` functionality of `ViewChildren`](https://angular.io/api/core/QueryList#changes) to run a function every time the context menu is rendered and unrendered.